esp8266/Arduino/libraries/ESP8266WiFiMesh/README.rst

 It is possible to have several ESP8266WiFiMesh instances running on every ESP8266 (e.g. to communicate with different mesh networks).
 However, because the ESP8266 has one WiFi radio only one AP per ESP8266 can be active at a time.
 Also note that if the ESP8266WiFiMesh instances use different WiFi channels, active APs are forced to use the same WiFi channel as active stations, possibly causing AP disconnections.

-While it is possible to connect to other nodes only by giving their SSID, e.g. ``ESP8266WiFiMesh::connection_queue.push_back(NetworkInfo("NodeSSID"));``, it is recommended that AP WiFi channel and AP BSSID are given to minimize connection delay.
+While it is possible to connect to other nodes by only giving their SSID, e.g. ``ESP8266WiFiMesh::connection_queue.push_back(NetworkInfo("NodeSSID"));``, it is recommended that AP WiFi channel and AP BSSID are given as well, to minimize connection delay.

 Also, remember to change the default mesh network WiFi password!